 - Wave doesn’t have a comprehensive mobile app, which is a must for any professional who does business on-the-go.
 They have two separate apps, which can become clunky to use if you need them both.
 Even for someone who works primarily out of a home office, I always need my accounting and invoicing software at my fingertips for when last-minute orders come through or I need to update an invoice on-the-fly.

-- While Wave does let you create records for products and services, you can’t track inventory stock, and you can’t integrate Wave with another inventory management system, either.
+- While Wave does let you create records for products and services, you can’t track inventory stock (inventory tracking), and you can’t integrate Wave with another inventory management system, either.
 However, since this tool is geared toward small businesses, that may not be an issue, though it could cause a problem if you start to scale.

 - One of the biggest drawbacks of Wave is that you can’t estimate quarterly taxes or keep a record of mileage.
 Since Wave caters so much to contractors and freelancers, this is a big gap they haven’t filled.
-Accounting software should make preparing your taxes easier.
+Web-based accounting software should make preparing your taxes easier.

 Wave pats itself on the back for being free, which is it, but only in the way that some other accounting and invoicing tools are “free” – you can do a lot with Wave for no cost, but actually getting paid by customers or clients will cost you money.
 (That said, some of those freebie services don’t have nearly as many complementary features as Wave does, so you’re still getting more here than you would elsewhere.)

 - Accounting software that lets you do things like connect your bank and credit cards, and track your expenses (expense tracking).

 - Invoicing software that lets you send estimates and invoices.

 - Receipt scanning with mobile apps.

 Here are more details about what’s included in a free account: